Global Health at MUSC

 Dr. Rodas will share his unique experience and perspective on the challenges in global healthcare delivery and global health education: featuring how remote and underserved populations’ struggles in healthcare inspired nonconventional solutions with robust community participation.
 This keynote will also highlight the importance of structured medical education for proper engagement in global health fostering sustainable experiences with equitable partnerships.

-Edgar B. Rodas, MD, FACS
+Edgar B. Rodas, M.D., FACS

 Director, VCU Program for Global Surgery